swetoast/Raspberry-Pi-Power-Usage-Monitor/README.md

 ## Contributing

 Contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Support

+If you find these lists useful, please consider giving me a star on GitHub!